wp-plugins/lightbox-plus/readme.txt

 * Added option to generate HTML5 valid code.
 Checkbox under Base Settings -> Advanced.
  * When checked will add data- instead if rel attributes.
  * Can specify specify data- attribute so it can be site specific
- * Does not effect inline lightboxes which were class based already
+ * Does not affect inline lightboxes which were class based already
  * Option located in first tab (General) of base settings
 * Fixed (hopefully) all unset variable notices
  * Please notify me if you still seem them